-- Cases in which EQC (Earthquake Commission) has paid out its full obligations and the insured people are fighting the insurance company over the repair scope for repairs or replacement of the house;
+- The EQC has paid out its full financial obligation, but you as the insured homeowner may have a disputed claim over the repair scope (for repairs or replacement of an earthquake damaged house);

-- Cases where EQC is alleging that the house can be repaired for less than the $100,000 cap;
+- The EQC has indicated that your house can be repaired for less than the $100,000 cap;

-- Cases where either EQC or the insurance company claims to have completed repairs but the repairs are either substandard or do not meet the policy standard.
-In particular, there have been attempts by EQC and insurers to repair to a lesser standard than the “as new” requirements under the policies and EQC Act.
+- Either the EQC or a private insurance company have signed off on repairs, but the repairs are either substandard or do not meet the policy standard.
+In many cases like this, either the EQC or private insurer has attempted to repair to a lesser standard than the “as new” requirements under relevant laws; or

 Building standards must be met

 Most insurance policies require the insurance company to repair a damaged house to an ‘as new’ or replacement condition, according to current building standards.

 Under New Zealand law, the EQC is required to repair or replace an earthquake damaged house to its ‘when new’ condition, subject to current building regulations.

 Resolution of botched EQC repair claims or earthquake house damage claims against private insurers

 In New Zealand, there are a few alternatives to resolving earthquake house damage claims.

 High Court earthquake list